Hiking the Nākoa Trail on Oʻahu, Hawaiʻi

 Distance: 4.8 miles / 7.7 km

-The distance above includes the 0.6 mile (1.0 km) walk each way from the parking area to the trailhead as well as the additional 0.5 miles (0.8 km) roundtrip to the Kahana Pools at the back of the loop.
+Be aware that the distance above includes the 0.6-mile (1.0 km) walk each way from the parking area to the trailhead, as well as an additional 0.5 miles (0.8 km) to get to and from the Kahana Pools at the back of the loop.

 Nākoa Trailhead Parking